2731557667/test/scraper/contents/Academics/union.php.md

 <img height="250px" src="images/union17.jpg" width="300px"/><br/>
 <h2>THE FOOTBALL TOURNAMENT WAS INAUGURATED BY JOBBY JUSTIN (an Indian professional footballer who plays as a forward for both ATK Mohun Bagan and the Indian national team)</h2>
 <img height="250px" src="images/union18.jpg" width="300px"/><br/>
-<h2>UNIQUE EVENT BY UCK –‘SNIGDHA’:</h2>
+<h2>UNIQUE EVENT BY UCK –‘SNIGDHA�?</h2>
-<p>The UCK took a major initiative to bring forth an event – SNIGDHA which involves the active presence of students from the orphanage. <br/>
+<p>The UCK took a major initiative to bring forth an event �?SNIGDHA which involves the active presence of students from the orphanage. <br/>
 These students are bought to the college and a 2 day event is conducted specially for them which involves their presence and active participation in various events designed for them.
 This event is conducted specially for these students, for their entertainment and wellbeing.
 It was launched by UCK in the year 2013 and was successfully initiated for continuous 7 seasons.
 Unfortunately due to the Covid pandemic this year the college was not able to conduct the event.
 </p>
 <h2>SNIGDHA 2019</h2>